psychemedia/island-storynotes/carus-wilson/carus-wilison-charlotte-bronte-notes.md

 "It is one of the worst features in the whole affair, that some exceptional instances of mismanagement in the subordinates at the first establishment of the school, which may really have happened, are made by tacit inference to mark its general character, and that through its whole course.

-" In a recent letter to tho public journals I have admitted that there may have been instances of burnt or badly cooked food; and I have since received confirmation, from new sources, of the correctness of that admission.
+" In a recent letter to the public journals I have admitted that there may have been instances of burnt or badly cooked food; and I have since received confirmation, from new sources, of the correctness of that admission.
 A correspondent writes to me:— "I fear that there must have been some grounds of complaint against the conduct of the cook, when first the school opened.
 It could not be expected that a new institution should be perfect in all its parts; and it is vary shocking to one's feelings that circumstances which caused Mr. Wilson so much sorrow and anxiety should be attributed to his indifference and neglect with bitter reproach."

 "Just so, sir; and Mrs. Gaskell herself, to do her justice, exonerates Mr. Wilson of the charge of indifference and neglect, and rightly lays the blame on the right person—the cook; and this cook was dismissed in a few months.